vscode-icons/vscode-icons/README.md

 ### Presets
 You have 4 different presets at the moment:

-- `vsicons.presets.angular2` (true by default)
+- `vsicons.presets.angular` (true by default)
 - `vsicons.presets.jsOfficial` (false by default)
 - `vsicons.presets.tsOfficial` (false by default)
 - `vsicons.presets.hideFolders` (false by default)

 These 4 different presets can be changed manually by using a `settings.json` file inside your project's `.vscode` folder or by changing `vscode user settings`.
 Take into account that the place where you set these presets, or for that matter, any configuration, will be very important. `User settings` are global so all your projects will be affected by them while `project's settings` are specific to the project and you will be able to switch presets by project.
-This can be interesting for the `angular2` preset, for example.
+This can be interesting for the `angular` preset, for example.

 These presets can also be automatically set by leveraging a new set of commands that can be found by pressing `F1` and then writing down `icons`.
 You will be presented with some new commands:

-- `Toggle Angular2 Preset (Project Level)`: This command will enable/disable the `Angular 2 icons`.
+- `Toggle Angular Preset (Project Level)`: This command will enable/disable the `Angular 2 icons`.
 - `Toggle Official JS Preset (User Level)`: This command will enable/disable the `Official JS icon`.
 - `Toggle Official TS Preset (User Level)`: This command will enable/disable the `Official TS icon`.
 - `Toggle Folder Icons Visibility (User Level)`: This command will enable/disable the `Visibility of the folder icons`.